FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 }
 ```

-The method `UploadFileBlobAsync` uploads a file to the blob storage we just created using the `BlobServiceClient`.
+The method `UploadFileBlobAsync` uploads a file to the blob storage we created using the `BlobServiceClient`.
 First, we get the container client and call `CreateIfNotExists` on it.

 > This will ensure the container is there when we upload something into it.
 However if you do not want to let your API decide which containers to be created or do this when seeding or not in the api at all you have to remove or move this line to another place. 😊